Light Wheat Pullman Bread cooling on a wire rack, with the Pullman pan behind it.

 Pullman Bread is a classic loaf once served on Pullman trains.
 This light wheat version features a touch of wholegrain flour, sifted to produce a smoother texture.

-Known as pain de mie, or “bread of crumb” in France, due to its soft crumb and minimal crust, this bread is perfect for toast or sandwiches.
+Known as pain de mie, or “bread of the crumb” in France, due to its soft crumb and minimal crust, this bread is perfect for toast or sandwiches.

 When you bake this timeless favorite in a Pullman pan, it develops a firm crust and delightful crumb.